-3.4 What indirect taxes (sales taxes/VAT and customs & excise duties) apply to persons becoming established in your jurisdiction?
+2.4 What indirect taxes (sales taxes/VAT and customs & excise duties) apply to persons becoming established in your jurisdiction?

 At the federal level, value-added tax is levied.
 The Swiss value-added tax system is broadly similar to the system applied in EU countries.
-In some technical respects differences, however, do exist.
+In some technical respects, differences do exist, however.
 Every business, independent of its legal form, is subject to VAT if it engages in commercial activity in Switzerland.
-A business that generates domestic turnover per business year of less than CHF 100,000 is exempt from VAT unless it waives the exemption which may be interesting where the business is primarily exporting goods or services and therefore benefits from the refund of input VAT.
+A business that generates global turnover per business year of less than CHF 100,000 is exempt from VAT unless it waives the exemption, which may be interesting where the business is primarily exporting goods or services and therefore benefits from the refund of input VAT.
 VAT is based on gross revenues whereby VAT paid on goods or services purchased (input VAT) can be fully deducted.
-The VAT rate is 8%; a reduced rate of 2.5% is applicable to food, medication, newspapers, books, and agricultural products.
+The current VAT rate in 2017 is 8%; a reduced rate of 2.5% is applicable to food, medication, newspapers, books, and agricultural products.
 Hotel services are subject to a special VAT rate of 3.8%.
+The VAT rates are being revised in the course of various reforms and are subject to change.